destroyedlolo/Selene/DevDoc.md

 SelSharedFunc
 -------------

-Shared functions are passed among threads by source.
+Shared functions are passed among threads by its source code.
 As running in different Lua's State, they don't know about other objects (including other functions).
 They can use **SelShared** variables as well as task list to interact with other threads or triggers other tasks.